“I have jaw pain & tenderness on just one side. Why?”

 Jaw pain & tenderness during the day.

 Jaw pain refers to an uncomfortable feeling or the popping sensation that is associated with tooth pain, tenderness, aching of the other areas of the neck or face, and difficulty in chewing.
-In most cases, this condition is also known as the temporomandibular joint disorder.
-Jaw pain is a common day disorder that is caused by a number of factors.
-Therefore, the following are some of the common causes of jaw pain/tenderness:
+In some cases, this condition is also known as Temporomandibular Joint Disorder or TMJ.
+Jaw pain is a common day or night disorder that can be caused by a number of factors.
+The following are some of the common causes of jaw pain/tenderness:

 1. Teeth grinding

-Teeth grinding is the major cause of jaw pain.
-This is because it causes severe damage and destruction to your teeth.
-In this case, you just find yourself clenching your teeth for nothing.
-That means you just grind without anything to chew.
 According to psychological studies, stress is the main cause for many people who grind their teeth.
-On the other hand, some of the people grind their teeth unaware especially when they are asleep.
-It is, therefore, imperative to keep the best practices in place that will ensure that this destructive behavior is done away with so as to curb the consequences that otherwise may lead to other dental issues.
+It is imperative to practice healthy techniques to lower stress.
+This will help to ensure that this destructive behavior is done away with so as to curb the consequences that otherwise may lead to other dental issues.

 2. Temporomandibular disorder

 Temporomandibular disorder abbreviated as TMD is another serious cause of the jaw pain.
 The temporomandibular joint is the part that is affected by this disorder that then causes the aching of the jaws.
-Apart from the aching, you will also feel clicking sound from the jaw every time you are chewing and whenever you just open your mouth.
+Apart from the aching, you will most often feel clicking sound from the jaw when you are chewing and/orwhenever you just open your mouth.
 When this condition is not treated, it may even cause the jaws to be stuck permanently closed or open.

 4. Abscessed tooth

 Abscessed tooth results from a dental pulp or just an infected nerve.
 This serious condition happens due to the prolonged dental cavity left untreated.
 In this case, the bacteria that caused the infection can easily spread through the root of the tooth to the bone tissues in the surrounding and thus causing the aching of the jaw.
-One of the best practices to take control of this condition is to do regular dental check.
-By doing this, you will surely avoid this awful and painful condition of the jaw.
+One of the best practices to take control of this condition is to practice excellent hygiene & make sure to visit your dentists for regularly scheduled cleanings and dental checks.

 5. Dental conditions

 Jaw pain can also be caused by other dental conditions that include cavities, gum disease, and abscess among other conditions.
 The other dental condition that may cause jaw pain is the teeth arrangement.
-In this case, psychologists connect the lines between stress, chewing, and teeth damage.
-When this happens, people who have gaps between their teeth are the most affected since their teeth can get damaged easily and thus cause jaw pain.
 Dental conditions such as gum disease and cavities can be reduced through practicing the best dental care or oral health care.
 The other conditions that are caused by stress can be prevented by practicing stress management.

 How to prevent jaw pain